Troubleshooting Cloudflare 5XX errors

 - An MTR or traceroute from your origin web server to a Cloudflare IP address ↗ that most commonly connected to your origin web server before the issue occurred.
 Identify a connecting Cloudflare IP recorded in the origin web server logs.

-- Details from the hosting provider's investigation such as pertinent logs or conversations with the hosting provider.
+- Details from the hosting provider's investigation, such as pertinent logs or conversations with the hosting provider.

-Error 523 occurs when Cloudflare cannot contact your origin web server.
-This typically occurs when a network device between Cloudflare and the origin web server doesn't have a route to the origin's IP address.
+This typically occurs when a network device between Cloudflare and the origin web server does not have a route to the origin's IP address.

 - Confirm the correct origin IP address is listed for A or AAAA records within your Cloudflare DNS app.